myk-vj/LAMP-Ansible/README.md

 * **Mediawiki_Playbook.yml** : Playbook for setting up pre-requisites, installing & configuring Mediawiki.
 * **roles** : Different roles which are used by Mediawiki_Playbook.yml
 * **RHEL-8-Ansible.template** : AWS CLoudFormation template to setup RHEL 8 EC2 server with Ansible.
+* **Mediawiki LAMP - AWS CFT and Ansible.docx** - How to execute this Repo, Screenshots and results.

 ## How to Use?
 One must use the CLoudFormation template and it will create RHEL 8 based EC2 infra followed by installing/configuring Mediawiki.